-For our latest Big Interview, Hayley Packham spoke with Gary Salterpicco, Senior Procurement Manager, Operations for John Lewis Partnership, to hear about his Procurement career, how the organisation has navigated the challenges of COVID19 and why sustainability, brand integrity and value are firmly on the company's agenda.
+For Procurement Heads‘ latest Big Interview, Hayley Packham spoke with Gary to hear about his procurement career, how the organisation has navigated the challenges of COVID-19 and why sustainability, brand integrity and value are firmly on the company’s agenda.

 How did you get into Procurement?